nickdavidhaynes/FT232H_communication/README.md

 ## Getting started (OS X/MacOS and Linux)

-1. Install the FT D2XX drivers
+### Install the FT D2XX drivers
 These drivers allow your operating system to communicate with the USB chip.
 Download the most current file from http://www.ftdichip.com/Drivers/D2XX.htm.

-2. Download the Python wrapper to D2XX
+### Download the Python wrapper to D2XX
 Unfortunately, FTDI does not provide an official library for interacting with the D2XX driver from Python.
 Instead, we'll use a wrapper.

 First, make sure that the computer you're using is running Python 2.7.x (if you're a Python pro, 3.x should be fine as well).
 From the terminal, running

 `python --version`

 will print the default version of Python.
-If you're on 2.6 or lower, consider upgrading
+If you're on 2.6 or lower, consider upgrading.

 If you don't already have pip installed (running `which pip` doesn't print anything), follow the instructions here to get it - https://pip.pypa.io/en/stable/installing/.